About the ICL

 The Institute for Church Life (ICL) of the University of Notre Dame exists as an integral component of the University's larger mission of teaching, research, and service to society and to the Church.
 Through its resources, projects, and affiliate centers the Institute reaches out to the whole spectrum of Church leaders--its bishops, clergy, religious, and laity--to provide training and service as well as opportunities for spiritual rejuvenation and personal growth.

 In this work, the Institute seeks to embody the spirit and mandate of the Second Vatican Council, to implement a mission of transforming the Church and society in light of the Gospel, and to renew the theological, ministerial, pastoral, catechetical, and liturgical traditions of the Church.
-The Institute's efforts are realized through STEP; Notre Dame Vision; the Center for Catechetical Initiatives (CCI) and its preeminent program, Echo; the Notre Dame Center for Liturgy; the Office of University Life Initiatives; and the Catholic Social and Pastoral Research Initiative (CSPRI).
+The Institute's efforts are realized through STEP; Notre Dame Vision; Echo; the Notre Dame Center for Liturgy; the Office of University Life Initiatives; Catholic Social and Pastoral Research Initiative (CSPRI) and Proclaim!.
 The ICL works in collaboration with the academic departments and schools of the University of Notre Dame, especially the Departments of Theology and Sociology.